hikuley/data-structures-AND-algorithms/README.md

 - `findMiddleNode()`: Returns the middle node of the list using the fast-slow pointer technique
 - `hasLoop()`: Detects if the linked list contains a cycle using Floyd's cycle-finding algorithm
 - `findKthFromEnd(int k)`: Returns the kth node from the end of the list using the fast-slow pointer technique
+- `removeDuplicates()`: Removes all duplicate nodes from the list
+- `partitionList(int x)`: Partitions the list around value x (nodes less than x come before nodes greater than or equal to x)
 - `printList()`: Prints all values in the list
 - `getHead()`: Prints the value of the head node
 - `getTail()`: Prints the value of the tail node